 Expensive measuring techniques are required to determine core losses.
 These are generally based on the measurement of parameters defined for toroidal ferrites and in order to obtain relatively accurate results, phase-accurate power amplifiers and multiplying measuring instruments are required for power measurement with a low phase difference.
 The classical specification of core losses is given by the “Steinmetz formula” named after its inventor:

-B = peak value of induction, Pcore is the average power dissipation per volume unit and f the frequency of the sinusoidal measurement voltage.
+B = peak value of induction Pcore is the average power dissipation per volume unit f is the frequency of the sinusoidal measurement voltage.
 For ferrites the coefficient “a” is between 1.1~1.9 and the coefficient “b” is in the range 1.6 ~ 3.
 An iterative approach is required for other materials in order to identify the coefficients.

 However, in switching controller applications we find rectangular voltages across the storage choke.
 For a 50% duty cycle, the accuracy of the Steinmetz formula is already reduced, for small or large duty cycles errors of 100% can arise !
+See Figure 4.

 The accuracy of the Steinmetz formula is further compromised by:

 ignoring the DC premagnetization (→ a different B-H curve is produced!)

 ignoring the current harmonics

 ignoring the Vμsec product (higher Vμsec product ~ higher losses)

 temperature dependence of the core material (many core materials only attain their loss minimum at elevated temperatures!)

 For these reasons, all calculations with the classical Steinmetz formula must always be evaluated in the light of these facts.
 The safest method of assessing whether the design of a storage choke works optimally is efficiency measurement on the switching controller and the measurement of self-heating in operation (taking into account the heat coupling with hotter components such as diodes and switching transistors!).